Today’s News Synopsis:

 The Mortgage Bankers Association reported a 0.2% drop in mortgage applications from last week.
 Spending on construction decreased by 0.8% last month to $961 billion according to the Census Bureau.
 Rents for office space increased the most in San Jose and Dallas.

 In The News:

-DS News – “New York AG Announces State Loan Program to Prevent Foreclosures” (6-30-14)
+DS News – “New York AG Commits More Funds to Homeowner Protection Program” (10-1-14)